Keep a promise to Alberto or go to the center in Dying Light 2 Revolution

-In the Dying Light 2 Revolution quest you’ll have to choose between a promise to Alberto or going to the center of Villedor.
-This choice is only available to players who assigned the water tower to the Survivors in a previous quest, allowing you to assist Alberto, the Bazaar’s Craftmaster, in blowing up the Peacekeeper-controlled windmill in Old Villedor.
-After a daring mission to bring down the crucial windmill, things don’t go well for Alberto and you’ll have to make a decision.
-Here are the consequences of choosing either to do what you promised Alberto or to going straight to the center in the Dying Light 2 Revolution story quest.
+During the Dying Light 2 Revolution quest, you’ll have to choose between keeping a promise to Alberto or going to the center of Villedor.
+Not every player will have access to this choice as it's only available to Dying Light 2 players who gave the water tower to the Survivors previously, allowing you to assist Craftmaster Alberto in destroying the Peacekeeper-controlled windmill in Old Villedor.
+After a daring mission, things don’t go well for Alberto and you’ll have to make a decision.
+Here's what happens if you decide to do what you promised Alberto or to go straight to the center in the Dying Light 2 Revolution story quest.

 Do what I promised Alberto or go to the center?